 2. Thick Walls and Roof

 The walls and roof of a snow cave should be at least 1 foot thick.
-Anything less than this won’t provide a sturdy construction and your snow cave might collapse on you.
+Anything less than this won’t provide sturdy construction, and your snow cave might collapse on you.

 3. Roof Is in a Dome Shape